Uploader: | Vitalik |

 Using Lavaan and semPlot in R for Confirmatory factor analysis (video 1; cfa function)

-latent variable models using r pdf download
+, time: 33:26Latent variable models using r pdf download

 3 Chapter 3: Basic Latent Variable Models.
 Example: Single factor model of WISC-IV data.
 Marker variable; Standardized latent variable; Effects coding; Example: Two-factor model of WISC-IV data.
 Structure coefficients; Example: Structural equation model; 4 Chapter 4: Latent Variable Models with Multiple Groups.
 For models with continuous latent variables, the reparameterisation trick (Kingma & Welling,) is commonly used to build an unbiased and low-variance gra-dient estimator for updating the models.
 However, since a continuous latent space is hard to interpret, the major bene-fits of these models are the stochasticity and the regularisa-tion.
 "Finch and French provide a timely, accessible, and integrated resource on using R to fit a broad range of latent variable models.
 It will be a valuable reference for researchers as well as students taking SEM, IRT, Factor Analysis, or Mixture Modeling courses.
 Coverage of simulation methods and advanced topics in IRT and SEM are particular.